mimoo/eureka/README.md

 Eureka is pretty simple, and well commented.
 Anyone is free to audit the software themselves.

-With that in mind, software is rarely bug-free, and it is possible that attacks might exist (like zip bombs, path traversal attacks via file name, [zip slips](https://snyk.io/research/zip-slip-vulnerability)).
-For this reason, use Eureka with caution:

-* Use it on data that you trust.
-* Decrypt content only when coming from a trusted person.

 ## Install

 There are several ways to install Eureka, with more on the way.